cypress-io/cypress-documentation/source/guides/guides/web-security.md

 window.location.href = 'http://some.superdomain.com'
 ```

 This is probably the hardest situation to test because it's usually happening due to another cause.
 You will need to figure out why your JavaScript code is redirecting.
 Perhaps you're not logged in, and you need to handle that setup elsewhere?
-Perhaps you're using a Single sign-on (SSO) server and you just need to read the previous section about working around that?
+Perhaps you're using a Single sign-on (SSO) server and you need to read the previous section about working around that?

-If you can't figure out why your JavaScript code is redirecting you to a different superdomain, then you might want to just read about {% url "disabling web security" web-security#Disabling-Web-Security %}.
+If you can't figure out why your JavaScript code is redirecting you to a different superdomain, then you might want to read about {% url "disabling web security" web-security#Disabling-Web-Security %}.

 # Disabling Web Security